-The Remuneration Committee's role is to establish procedures transparent for reviewing and determining the remuneration of the Directors and Chief Executive Officer and to make recommendations thereon to the Executive Committee and the BoD as the case may be.
+The Remuneration Committee's role is to establish transparent procedures for reviewina determining the remuneration of the Directors and Chief Executive Officer and to make recommendations thereon to the Committee and the BoD as the case may be.
 The Remuneration Committee shall also review Gard's remuneration policy in general, including the operation of any employee incentive scheme from time to time.
 The Remuneration Committee shall ensure that the compensation structure is in line with the group risk appetite statement approved by the BoD.